Doctor Luke Beck

 School Of Law

 Dr Luke Beck is a constitutional law scholar and currently holds a position as Senior Lecturer in the School of Law at Western Sydney University.
 He also currently serves as Director of Higher Degree Research.
 Luke previously held a position at the University of Sydney.

 Luke is a leading scholar in the field of separation of religion and state and religious freedom under the Australian Constitution.
 The principal focus of his research is on developing a deeper and more sophisticated understanding of section 116 of the Australian Constitution in terms of its history and underlying purposes, its relationship and interaction with broader Australian constitutional culture and how it might be best interpreted and applied.
 Luke has also published on various other aspects of constitutional and public law.

 Luke's research has had important impacts outside the academy, including in case law and law reform.
 His research has been cited in a judgment in the High Court of Australia and relied upon in argument in other cases before courts including the High Court and the New South Wales Court of Appeal.
+Luke has appeared before a number of parliamentary inquiries to provide expert advice.
 His research has also been cited in reports of law reform commissions in Australia and overseas.

 Luke co-ordinates the compulsory unit Constitutional Law and the elective unit he designed Advanced Constitutional Law.
 He has previously taught Introduction to Law.